MewsSystems/developers/jobs/Frontend/Readme.md

 `npm run test`

 ## Run the cypress test

 There is currently just one use case written as an example.

 You need the dev server running:

 - npm run dev
-And then to run headless:
+  then to run headless:
 - npm run cypress:run
   or to debug:
 - npm run cypress:open

 ## Check the typing